bobalicious/amoss/README.md

 ...
 ```

+Now, whenever either `canDeliver` or `scheduleDelivery` are called against our double, `true` will be returned.
+This is regardless of what parameters have been passed in.

+#### Respoding based on parameters

-If we want our Test Double to be a little more strict about the parameters it recieves, we can also specify that methods should return particular values *only when certain parameters are passed* by using methods like `withParameter` and `thenParameter`:
+If we want our Test Double to be a little more strict about the parameters it recieves, we can also specify that methods should return particular values *only when certain parameters are passed* by using methods like `withParameter`, `thenParameter`:

 ```java